 However, for some children with a serious illness, based on a general recommendation on protection against infectious illnesses, there will be a need to arrange adapted teaching and activity after assessment by the responsible paediatrician.

-The vaccines are effective in order to protect against serious COVID-19 disease course, and even only one dose offers good protection.
+All children over 6 months of age with serious underlying diseases will now be offered vaccination.
+The vaccines are effective in order to protect against a severe COVID-19 disease course, and even only one dose offers good protection.

 Pregnant and breastfeeding women

 Most pregnant women will get a mild disease course.
 Pregnant women with COVID-19 who develop symptoms still have a slightly higher risk of needing treatment in hospital, intensive care unit and with a respirator compared with non-pregnant women with COVID-19 of the same age.

 The risk of severe progression increases if the pregnant woman has underlying diseases such as diabetes, cardiovascular disease and / or obesity.
 The risk for pregnant women increases with the length of pregnancy when they are infected.
 The NIPH therefore recommends that pregnant women should be vaccinated, read more here:

 Patients with severely impaired immune systems should, even after vaccination with booster doses, be aware that they may have lower protection than people with normal immune function and should therefore consider to live more sheltered when there is widespread transmission in society.
 In addition, it is important that close contacts in the same household are vaccinated.